Ezāfe: In other languages

-Besides Persian, ezafe is found in other Iranian languages and in Turkic languages, which have historically borrowed many phrases from Persian.
-Ottoman Turkish made extensive use of ezafe, borrowing it from Persian (the official name of the Ottoman Empire was دولتِ عَليۀ عُثمانيه Devlet-i Âliye-i Osmaniyye), but it is transcribed as -i or -ı rather than -e.
-Ezafe is also used frequently in Hindustani, but its use is mostly restricted to poetic settings or to phrases imported wholesale from Persian since Hindustani expresses the genitive with the native declined possessive postposition kā.
-The title of the Bollywood film, Salaam-e-Ishq, is an example of the use of the ezafe in Hindustani.
-Other examples of ezafe in Hindustani include terms like sazā-e-maut "death penalty" and qābil-e-tārīf "praiseworthy".
-It can also be found in the neo-Bengali language (Bangladeshi) constructions especially for titles such as Sher-e-Bangla (Tiger of Bengal), Jamaat-e-Islami (Islamic assembly) and Mah-e-Romzan (Month of Ramadan).
+Besides Persian, ezāfe is found in other Iranian languages and in Persian-influenced Turkic languages, which have historically borrowed many words, phrases and expressions from Persian.
+Ottoman Turkish made extensive use of ezāfe, borrowing it from Persian (the official name of the Ottoman Empire was Devlet-i Âliye-i Osmaniyye), but it is transcribed as -i or -ı (rather than -e). ezāfe is also used frequently in Hindustani, but its use is mostly restricted to Urdu poetic settings or to phrases imported wholesale from Persian since Hindustani by default expresses the genitive with the native declined possessive postposition kā.
+The title of the Bollywood film, Salaam-e-Ishq, is an example of the use of the ezāfe in Hindustani.
+Other examples of ezāfe in Hindustani include terms like sazā-e-maut "death penalty" and qābil-e-ta'rīf "praiseworthy".
+It can also be found in the neo-Bengali language (Bangladeshi, but also especially Dobhashi) constructions especially for titles such as Sher-e-Bangla (Tiger of Bengal), Jamaat-e-Islami (Islamic assembly) and Mah-e-Romzan (Month of Ramadan).

-The Albanian language also has an ezafe-like construction, as for example in Partia e Punës e Shqipërisë, Party of Labour of Albania (the Albanian communist party).
-The linking particle declines in accordance to the gender, definiteness, and number of the noun that precedes it.
-It is used in adjectival declension and forming the genitive:
+The Albanian language also has an ezāfe-like construction, for example in Partia e Punës e Shqipërisë, Party of Labour of Albania (the Albanian communist party).
+The linking particle declines in accordance with the gender, definiteness, and number of the noun that precedes it.
+It is used in adjectival declension and in forming the genitive: